 Consistent with the Direction Notice, the Authority has consulted with relevant parties and considered all submissions within the applicable timetable for the investigation.

-The Authority is required to provide a Draft Report setting out its recommendations to the Price Regulator by 30 April 2012.
-A Final Report is to be submitted by 30 June 2012.
+The Authority provided a Draft Report setting out its recommendations to the Price Regulator on 30 April 2012 and stakeholders for comment.